bowang-lab/simATAC/docs/tutorial.md

 altExpNames(0):
 ```

 The simATACSimulate() function returns a sim object, which is a SCE object with 1000 cells in columns and 642098 (for human) bins stored in rows.
-You can access the simulated sparse count data via counts(), colData(), and rowData() functions from [`SummarizedExperiment`][SE] R package.
+You can access the simulated sparse count data via counts(), colData(), and rowData() functions from the [`SummarizedExperiment`][SE] R package.
 Column names of the SCE counts indicate the index of cells, and row names are associated with the positional information of the bins, including chromosome, starting position, and ending position.

 ```bash
 > library(SingleCellExperiment)